Adidas Metalbone Carbon 3.3 Padel Racket

 - Color Black

-Apply a frame protector to your racket to minimize damage from hits against the glass walls or the fence.
-This simple addition can significantly extend the lifespan of your racket by protecting it from knocks and scratches.
+Fit a frame protector to your racket to minimise damage from contact with the court glass or metal mesh.
+It is a simple addition that may not look like much, but it can help extend the life of your racket by protecting it from knocks and scratches.

-Always keep your racket in a bag or a cover to protect it from scratches, dirt, and knocks.
-This is especially important when traveling or storing the racket between games, as proper storage reduces wear and tear.
+Keep your racket in a bag or cover to protect it from scratches, dirt and knocks.
+This is especially important during transport or storage between matches, as proper storage helps reduce wear and tear.

-Choose the right racket for your level and style
+1. Choose the right racket for your level and playing style

-Pick a racket that suits your playing level and preferred style of play.
-Beginners might benefit from a racket with a larger sweetspot, while advanced players often prefer a more precise or powerful racket tailored to their game.
+Choose a racket that matches your level and playing style.
+New players may benefit from a racket with a softer face and a large sweetspot, while more experienced players often prefer a stiffer construction with more emphasis on precision or power.

 Interested in news and special offers?